nie-ine/Quick-Installation-Guide---Knora-Salsah-Sipi-GraphDB/PrebuiltImages/20171231/README.md

   there were no reported errors regarding the nie-ontologies.
 Check at loclahost:4200 if Salsah shows the NIE ontologies.

   - Run the import.py script.
-  - With Postman or sth similar, perform the following http request: <pre>localhost:3333/v2/search/resource</pre>
+  - With Postman or sth similar (Salsah does not show results when executing search at the moment..), perform the following http request: <pre>localhost:3333/v2/search/resource</pre>
-  The word that you search for in this case is "resource, since the given label in import.py is "test resource" it should give the result.
+  The word that you search for in this case is "resource", since the given label in import.py is "test resource" it should give the result.